 1 zip-loc storage bag

-1 waterproof heavy duty trash bag for transport
+1 waterproof heavy-duty trash bag for transport

-Note: There are a myriad of other items that could be added; we have tried to keep the cost down with the basic essentials while still retaining an edge of safety for the community (ie-no lighters or matches included).
+Note: There is a myriad of other items that could be added; we have tried to keep the cost down with the basic essentials while still retaining an edge of safety for the community (ie-no lighters or matches included).